Cases tear through Melbourne aged home after dodgy RAT results

 The Shadow Minister for Aged Care Services Clare O'Neil said the move makes it "absolutely clear that there is a full-blown crisis in aged care today".

 "This is having serious and harrow consequences for many of the 190,000 aged care residents.
-When I talk to providers, to staff, what I hear is that there are wounds being not tended to, people not getting enough food and drink, people are falling out of bed, and no-one is there to pick them up," she told 7.30.
+When I talk to providers, to staff, what I hear is that there are wounds being not tended to, people not getting enough food and drink, people are falling out of bed, and no one is there to pick them up," she told 7.30.

-"People are not getting assistance with toileting so they're sitting in urine and faeces because there literally no-one to help them.
+"People are not getting assistance with toileting so they're sitting in urine and faeces because there literally no one to help them.
 So what I want to know from government is - what on earth have they been doing?
 Because this has been going on now for about six weeks."

 The Prime Minister eventually made the extraordinary statement that the sector was in crisis.

-But Morrison pushed back on claims he could acted sooner to alleviate pressure in the sector.
+But Morrison pushed back on claims he could have acted sooner to alleviate pressure in the sector.

 "The idea that the defence forces can come in and just replace all of the shifts that are lost because people have Covid ... is just not realistic," he said.